 SCREEN: To be provided by Authors: Segment being dragged, then heating rate and final temperature being introduced TEXT: Final temperature lower than degradation temperature

-Drag a Ramp segment to the Editor screen and introduce a 10 or 20 degrees/minute heating rate to a temperature tentatively below the glass transition [1].
+Drag a Ramp segment to the Editor screen and introduce a 10 or 20 degrees/minute cooling rate to a temperature tentatively below the glass transition [1].

-SCREEN: To be provided by Authors: Apply being clicked, then segment being dragged and heating rate being introduced
+SCREEN: To be provided by Authors: Segment being dragged and heating rate being introduced

 Drag another Ramp segment to the Editor screen and introduce a 10 or 20 degrees Celsius/minute heating rate to a temperature slightly below the degradation temperature [1].